neverm0r/DIP_EE3180/README.md

 Special thanks to the guidance of the PHD student attached to us, not only because but especially due to the high voltage nature of this project.

-## Technical Details
+## Technical Notes
 A PLECS license is needed to run the simulations in PLECS.
-To overcome this, screenshots will be uploaded to the repository in the next few weeks.

 A MATLAB GUI can also be found in this repository.

 ## Potential Future Work